 PVC roofs are classified under ASTM D4434: Standard Specification for Polyvinyl Chloride Sheet Roofing.

 Thermoplastic Polyolefin (TPO) is also a very common thermoplastic roof membrane that is manufactured in white colors.
 Sheets range in thickness from 40 mils to 100 mils and are available as both reinforced and non-reinforced membranes.
 Like PVC, TPO can be installed fully adhered, mechanically fastened, or loose-laid with ballast.
-Seems are heat welded with hot air.
+Seams are heat welded with hot air.